-Join us on Saturday, April 23 from 10-3 at the ALLEBACH-CHOLET MUSEUM FARM for "PLOWING WITH DRAFT HORSES" Live Demonstration!
+Join us on Saturday, OCT 22, from 10-3 at the ALLEBACH-CHOLET MUSEUM FARM for Live Demonstration!
 Fun, Food, FREE!
 (Off Rt 113 onto Creamery Rd that goes behind Creamery Tire)

 The Historical Society now has a license agreement with Skippack Township to use, maintain, and restore the Allebach-Cholet house and barn.
 Township Supervisors were very supportive and instrumental in pulling this agreement together to help preserve this farm.